JGCRI/gcam-doc/solver.md

   found a valid solution by that time, it exits and issues a warning.
 * **solution-tolerance**: The relative excess demand threshold, below which the model is considered solved.
 Loosely speaking, this is the accuracy to which we wish to solve the model.
+It should be set greater than or equal to the `ftol` parameter in the Broyden solver component, so that any candidate solution returned by the Broyden algorithm will be guaranteed to pass this test as well.
 * **solution-floor**: The absolute excess demand threshold, below which the model is considered solved.
 This parameter covers the cases where a low demand value makes achieving a relative excess